TheMarketingCompany/directus-heroku-template/README.md

 This currently requires an additional worker to download the data.

 * [Worker Snipet](https://gist.github.com/derFrisson/e31dbf35419206c48ef116c391ef04b1)
+Create a binding to R2 for the worker with the variable "directus

 ### Microsoft Azure AD as Login Provider